 Heuristics

-To analyse which potential heuristics were used by individual ants (see table 1), we assigned each ant a heuristic if it chose the arm the heuristic would suggest in at least 2/3 (66.6%) of its visits.
+To analyse which potential heuristics were used by individual ants (see table 1), we assigned each ant to a heuristic if it chose the arm the heuristic would suggest in at least 2/3 (66.6%) of its visits.
 This proportion corresponds to p < 0.05 in 48 visits when chance of being correct is 50%.
 Using this method, we found that 58% (11/19) of ants in the ‘different’ treatment deployed a heuristic according to our criterion, as did 56% (10/18) of ants in the ‘same’ treatment (two ants could have been using two heuristics, see table 1 and figure 4).
 Our simulation result demonstrated that the chance of meeting the criterion by choosing randomly was only 5.5% (2198 of 40000 simulations).

 The most prominent heuristic in both treatments was to go to the odour different from the stem (‘go different’).
-Further analyses including a potential ‘go linalool’ heuristic on the 26 visits did not find any indication of a ‘go linalool’ heuristic (see ESM1).
+Further analyses including a potential ‘go linalool’ heuristic on the 26 visits did not find any indication of a ‘go linalool’ heuristic.
+Also, a close look at odour preferences by ant revealed a preference for sandalwood, which, however, could not explain the observed results (see ESM1).

 An explicit threshold (here 66.6%) increases clarity but does not provide information on how faithfully an ant follows a given heuristic.
-Thus, we provide an additional figure with scores for all heuristics per ant in the supplement (see Figure S1A & B).
+Thus, we provide an additional figure with scores for all heuristics per ant in the supplement (see figure S2A & B).